University of Mobile: Student life

-The University of Mobile has 1,577 students from thirty states and twenty-four nations.
+The University of Mobile has 2,092 students from thirty-four states and twenty-three countries.
 Overall, sixty-five percent of the students enrolled are from the Mobile area or surrounding counties while seventeen percent are from other areas in Alabama.
 Forty percent of the student body reside on campus.
 Sixty-five percent of the students are Southern Baptist.

 Residential life

 At its inception, Mobile College was entirely a commuter school until the first residence halls, Arendall and Bedsole Halls (originally named East and West Dorms, respectively), were completed.
 Along with Arendall and Bedsole, President Weaver also oversaw the addition of housing cottages, which would eventually be named Avery Woods.
 President Magnoli oversaw the addition of the university's fourth student housing unit, the 3-storied Ingram Hall.
 Under President Foley the university residential area expanded to include Samford Hall, Faulkner Hall, and the Timbers, renamed Foley Hall in 2023.